CraicOverflow89/RaspberrySnake/readme.md

 ### Tasks

  - menu screen
+    - how to play
     - about info
  - game screen
-    - graphics for fruit
     - better graphics for snake
+    - better graphics for fruit
  - result screen
     - display latest and highest
-    - save highest score to file

 ### Issues